Marketing Attribution: 7 Models and Tips to Use for Businesses

 In contrast to the First-click attribution model, the Last-click model allocates 100% of the credit to the last marketing touchpoint.
 Even if your customers interact with multiple channels, it considers only the last thing they clicked on or saw.
 This model can be really handy when you only want to focus on the conversion, or you just want to simplify your data.

 Imagine this: You’re running a discount for your gaming mice, and you decide to promote it by using TikTok ads, Google ads, and email marketing.
 Your goal is to increase the sales volume as much as you can during this discounting, and hence, your main focus is conversion.
-In this case, you should use Last-click model, as you can highlight the advertising channels that have the most responsibility for converting your potential customers.
+In this case, you should use the Last-click model, as you can highlight the advertising channels that have the most responsibility for converting your potential customers.

 last-click